Table of Contents

 You can easily clean out the tank by breaking up this salt crust and removing it.
 Then wash off with soapy water and rinse it out.
-Try to do this every half a year or so, or whenever your water flow takes a negative turn.
+Try to do this every half a year or so.

 Clean out your resin bed

 In this case, you just need to refresh your system by running an iron rust or stain remover through the resin tank.
-Add the right amount per the product’s recommendations and then manually regenerate your tank.
+Add the right amount per the product’s recommendations and then manually start a regeneration cycle.

 Clean the resin tank injector